-FMT_MTD.1:
+FMT MTD.1:

-The TOE uses SF.MGMT to provide a function that manages the user ID (account), password, lock status, and security parameters of each user.
-The TOE allows only account administrators and the system builder to register and delete user IDs, to register, change, and delete passwords (which deletes entire accounts), to query and change the lock status, and to query, change, and clear security parameters.
+The TOE uses SF.MGMT to provide a function that manages the user ID (account), password, lock status, selection of internal or external authentication and security parameters of each user.
+The TOE allows only account administrators and the system builder to register and delete user IDs, to register, change, and delete passwords (which deletes entire accounts), to query and change the lock status, and to query, change, and clear security parameters, and to query, change, and modify the default value of the internal or external authentication selection value.